Olumarshal/Blogging-api/README.md

 ## Requirements
 1. Users should have a first_name, last_name, email, password, (you can add other attributes you want to store about the user)
 2. A user should be able to sign up and sign in into the blog app
-3. Use JWT as authentication strategy and expire the token after 1 hour
+3. Implement JWT authentication strategy and expire the token after 1 hour
 4. A blog can be in two states; draft and published
 5. Logged in and not logged in users should be able to get a list of published blogs created
 6. Logged in and not logged in users should be able to to get a published blog